 Many people enjoy eating gingerbread during the holidays, but they may not realize that this treat isn't the best for their furry friend.
-So, is gingerbread ok for dogs?
-No, you should not give your dog gingerbread.
+So, can dogs eat gingerbread?
+No, you should not give your dog traditional gingerbread.

 Instead, try giving your dog a ginger supplement or a low dose ginger tea.